matthiaskrgr/cargo-cache/README.md

     -k, --keep-duplicate-crates <N>      Remove all but N versions of crate in the source archives directory -r, --remove-dir <dir1,dir2,dir3>    Remove directories, accepted values: git-db,git-repos,registry- sources,registry-crate-cache,registry,all
+    -t, --top-cache-items <N>            List the top N items taking most space in the cache
 ````